 A summary of the stages in the passage of legislation is below.
 For greater detail of the legislative process in each House see

-Legislative Assembly Fact Sheet 8: Passage of Legislation and
+Legislative Assembly Fact Sheet 6: Making Laws and

 Chapter 12 of New outh Wales Legislative Council Practice.